Macrometacorp/docs/docs/photoniq/faas/faas-cli-commands.md

 ### faas new

-Create a new local function with the specified language.
+Create a new local function in the specified language.

 **Syntax:**